Anasazi (The X-Files): Plot

 On Martha's Vineyard, the Smoking Man visits Mulder's father, Bill, and informs him of his son's likely possession of the tape.
 Scully meets with a Navajo translator, who refers her to a code talker.
 Mulder is called away to see Bill; when Scully arrives at his apartment, she is grazed by a bullet shot through his window.
 When Mulder arrives at Bill's residence, his father prepares to reveal the truth about everything.
 However, Bill is shot and mortally wounded by Alex Krycek.
 When Mulder contacts Scully, she tells him to flee the scene.
 After Mulder arrives at her apartment, Scully takes his gun from him while he sleeps.

 Scully brings the gun to the FBI for comparison against the bullet that killed Bill.
 When Mulder awakens, he becomes angry and suspicious towards Scully.
 Later returning to his building, Scully finds his water being contaminated.
-As Mulder is entering in his building, he spots Krycek, whom he disarms and prepares to kill.
+As Mulder is entering his building, he spots Krycek, whom he disarms and prepares to kill.
 However, Scully shoots him to prevent him from doing so, allowing Krycek to escape.
-Scully brings an unconscious Mulder to New Mexico and, when he awakens, reveals that his behavior was caused by a drug placed into his water supply and that she shot him because if he had killed Krycek, it then would have been harder to prove his innocence in his father's death.
-She then introduces him to Hosteen, who has been translating the files on the tape.
+Scully brings an unconscious Mulder to New Mexico and, when he awakens, reveals that his behavior was caused by a drug placed into his water supply and that she shot him because if he had killed Krycek, it would have been harder to prove his innocence in his father's death.
+She introduces him to Hosteen, who has been translating the files on the tape.

 Scully reveals that the tape contains information on both her and Duane Barry.
 Hosteen introduces Mulder to his grandson, who drives him to the buried boxcar.
 Just before Mulder heads in, he is called by the Smoking Man, who is able to trace Mulder's location through the call.
 Mulder heads inside the boxcar, finding a pile of the dead creatures, each with smallpox vaccination scars on their arms.
 The Smoking Man arrives by helicopter with eight armed commandos and, not finding Mulder inside, orders the boxcar to be burned.